Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Recursive Entropy: General Case

-While the previous section provided the intuition and showed the particular case where the fully-constrained configurations are partitioned, in this section, we provide a general proof of the recursive property that does not rely on forming a partition.
-To do this, we first establish several definitions and theorems, largely following the approach and notation of Cover and Thomas \cite{Cover2005}, starting with the definition of Shannon entropy.
-Let $X$ be a random variable with outcomes $x$, alphabet $\mathcal{X}$, and probability mass function $p(x)$.
-For short, $p(x) = \Pr\{X=x\} , x \in \mathcal{X}$. \begin{definition} The Shannon entropy is defined as
+While the previous section provided intuition and showed the particular case in which the fully-constrained configurations are partitioned, this section provides a proof of the recursive property, generally, after stating the definition and well-known properties of entropy in terms of random variables \cite{Bengtsson2017,Nielsen2012,Cover2005}.

-where we define $0\ln0 \equiv 0$, a convention justified by noting that $\lim_{x\to0}x \ln x = 0$ and that the intuition that a microstate $x$ with $p(x) = 0$ should not contribute to the entropy. \end{definition} Next, we extend the definition of Shannon entropy to a pair of discrete random variables.
-Let $Y$ also be a random variable with alphabet $\mathcal{Y}$ and probability mass function $p(y) = \Pr\{Y=y\}$, and let $p(x,y)$ denote the joint probability mass function of $(X,Y)$. \begin{definition} The \textit{joint entropy} of a pair of discrete random variables $(X,Y)$ with a joint probability mass function $p(x,y)$ is defined by

-\end{definition} Additionally, we consider the entropy of $Y$ conditional on knowing $X$.
-This entropy is naturally the entropies of the conditional distributions averaged over the conditioning random variable. \begin{definition} If the random pair $(X,Y)$ has a joint probability mass function $p(x,y)$ the \textit{conditional entropy} is defined as

-where the last equality follows from the definition of the joint probability mass function, $p(x,y) = p(x)p(y\mid x)$. \end{definition}

-We now present the first version of the chain rule, which states that the entropy of a pair of random variables can be expressed as the entropy of one variable plus the conditional entropy of the other. \begin{theorem}[Chain rule: two random variables]